 Healing Outreach Prevention & Education

-Kids’ HOPE Center investigates abuse allegations from communities throughout Coos County and beyond.
 Following the “medical model” of abuse investigations, Kids’ HOPE focuses primarily on meeting the whole health physical and emotional needs of victims.
-Instead of telling a painful story again and again to a succession of strangers, a child visiting Kids’ HOPE experiences a single interview with a specially trained forensic investigator.
+A child visiting Kids’ HOPE Center experiences initially a single interview with a specially trained forensic interviewer.
 Video recordings of these neutral, non-leading interviews take the place of repeated questioning and can even be admitted in court.

-A board certified pediatrician, Dr. Jenni DeLeon, examines child victims to assess their condition and to gather evidence for potential prosecutions.
-Throughout the process, children are treated with respect, gentleness, and reassurance.
+A board certified pediatrician, Dr. Jenni DeLeon, examines child victims to assess their condition and throughout the process, children are treated with respect, gentleness, and reassurance.
 Although the “medical model” of investigation focuses on the child’s physical and emotional needs, it also has proved to be an effective technique for gathering evidence to be used in criminal cases.

-Bay Area Hospital is proud to provide administrative and financial support for Kids’ HOPE’s essential work on behalf of the community’s children.
+Bay Area Hospital is proud to provide administrative and accounting support for Kids’ HOPE Center, which is essential work on behalf of the community’s children.

 About Kids' HOPE